Xinloiazn/azure-network-protocols/README.md

 <br />
 <br />
 <p>
-  I hope this tutorial helped you learn a little bit about network security protocols and observe traffic between virtual machines.
-And although I ran this on a my MacBook Air, this can be easily done on a PC without having to download a remote desktop app since Windows provides that with it's software.
 </p>
 <p>
-  And now that we're done, DON'T FORGET TO CLEAN UP YOUR AZURE ENVIRONMENT so that you don't incur unnecessary charges.
+  Now that we're finished observing the network, DON'T FORGET TO CLEAN UP YOUR AZURE ENVIRONMENT!
+This will prevent you from incurring additional charges and you won't be left surprised!
 </p>
 <p>
   Close your Remote Desktop connection, delete the Resource Group(s) created at the beginning of this tutorial, and verify Resource Group deletion.
+You'll typically be notified or can click unde the bell notification just to make sure.
 </p>